FakeFlakes1337/prescription-fill-prediction/README.md

 When patients don't pick up their prescriptions, they can get very sick.
 If the conditions are serious, they can end up in the hospital.
-If only they took their medications, then they will likely not end up in the hospital.
+If they took their medications, then they will probably not end up being hospitalized.
 As we all know hospital bills are super expensive.
 One instance where medication inaderhence triggers repeated hospital admissions is the brand drug 'Entresto' for heart failure .
 In the last few years, the brand drug has demonstrated benefits to reduce mortality and also reduce hospital admissions[source:Paradigm-HF Trial].